 Quiz Answer Key and Fun Facts

-8. The word Scrooge is used to refer to a miserly person.
-The word originated from the name of a fictional character.
-Who created this fictional character?
+10. The word 'hooligan' is used to refer to a thug.
+The word is derived from the name of a Irish person/persons.

 Source: Author deepakmr